mikelawrence/RPi-HAT-RGBW-LED-Controller/README.md

 _Note: This HAT does not have the camera flex slot or the display flex cutout so technically cannot be called a HAT._

 ## Status
-* Rev 1.0 PCB has been ordered from OSH Park but has not been tested.
+* Rev 1.0 PCB has been ordered, assembled, and tested.
   * Order the PCB from [OSH Park](https://oshpark.com/shared_projects/8nXTFx94).
-  * Order the parts from [Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=8e67d22b4b).
+  * Order the parts from Mouser using this [Shared BOM](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=8e67d22b4b).

 ## Board Preview
 <img src="meta/RPi-HAT-RGBW-LED-Controller-3d-front.png">